josephwb/Start_repos/README.md

 --------------
 A Mac-oriented alternative is here: http://rogerdudler.github.com/git-guide/
 ### Get Git And Configure (Do Once)
-If you do not have git (needed for both BitBucket and GutHub) installed, go here:
+If you do not have git (needed for both BitBucket and GitHub) installed, go here:

 http://git-scm.com/downloads

+on \*nix, git can be obtained with:

+	sudo apt-get install git

 There are GUI clients available, but we're beyond that, right?